-Given the precision-recall plots, one can derive an affinity threshold for the use case by balancing precision and recall to achieve the optimal balance within overall constraints, such as required safety levels.
+Given the precision and recall vs.\ affinity threshold plots, one can derive an affinity threshold for the use case by balancing precision and recall to achieve the optimal balance within overall constraints, such as required safety levels.
 However, the data-driven approach was adopted because the underlying ODD is unavailable.
-Thus, to accurately validate the data-driven ODD \(\mathcal{O}\), it cannot be compared just to the known ODD, as it will not be available in a real-world application.
-Instead, to validate the approach, the data-driven ODD \(\mathcal{O}\) is also validated against a convex hull of all the anchor points as it comes closest to the underlying ODD structure \((X, \mathcal{R})\).
+Thus, to accurately validate the data-driven ODD, it cannot be compared just to the known ODD, as it will not be available in a real-world application.
+Instead, to validate the approach, the data-driven ODD is also validated against a convex hull of all the anchor points, as it comes closest to the underlying ODD structure.
 This approach is illustrated in \cref{fig:2D-MCM-Hull}, where the original ODD structure is still drawn, albeit faintly.
-The same steps as before were repeated, and a corresponding precision recall plot was created (cf. \cref{fig:2D-MCM-PR-Hull}).
-Comparing the two approaches reveals a clear similarity, further underscored by the coefficient of determination (\(R^2\)) between the precision-recall curves of the original ODD and the convex hull.
+The same steps as before were repeated, and a corresponding precision and recall vs.\ affinity threshold plot was created (cf.\ \cref{fig:2D-MCM-PR-Hull}).
+Comparing the two approaches reveals a clear similarity, further underscored by the coefficient of determination (\(R^2\)) between the precision and recall vs.\ affinity threshold curves of the original ODD and the convex hull.
 More precisely, for the precision \(R^2 = \num{0.9855}\) and for the recall \(R^2 = \num{0.9987}\).
 From these numbers, it is clear that the general method works.
 Similar results have been achieved for the MCM approach with up to 10 dimensions and more complex relationship functions.
 For all conducted tests, the coefficients of determination were above \num{0.973}.